Skerwe/Advent-of-Code-2021/README.md

 1. Clone the repository:
     `git clone https://github.com/Skerwe/Advent-of-Code-2021.git`

-2. In the command line, cd into the project directory:
+2. In bash/terminal/command line, cd into the project directory:
     `cd Advent-of-Code-2021`

 3. Compile and build the application: